Academic Catalog 2024-2025

 Post-Baccalaureate Certificates

-The Post Baccalaureate Certificate Program options in Cytotechnology and Medical Technology (Medical/Clinical Laboratory Scientists) provide an academic and clinical route to professional certification and California state licensure.
+The Post Baccalaureate Certificate Program options in Cytotechnology and Medical Technology (Medical/Clinical Laboratory Scientists) provide an academic and clinical route to professional certification and California State licensure.
 All applicants must apply to the University through Cal State Apply and be admitted to the Post Baccalaureate Certificate in Clinical Science.
-Refer to the Graduate/Postbaccalaureate Admission Requirements in the University Catalog for detail.
+Refer to the Graduate/Postbaccalaureate Admission Requirements in the University Catalog for details.

 For post-baccalaureate students without a BS degree in either Clinical Science or Cytotechnology from CSUDH, additional coursework at CSUDH is required prior to becoming eligible to apply to the clinical internship program.